SnowDiamond/splaytree/README.md

 ### Higher

-Returns a key-value pairs associated with the least key strictly greater than the given key, or null if there is no such key.
+Returns a key-value pairs associated with the least key strictly greater than the given key, or null if there is no such key:

 ```ruby
 list = (1..1000).to_a.shuffle